Skip to Content

 What Wildlife Can I See In August?

-Alaska’s wildlife is plentiful, and what you see may depend on where you go.
-Sitka has a large population of sea otters, which you can enjoy on a bear, eagle, and otter excursion.
+Alaska’s wildlife is plentiful, and what visitors see may depend on where they go.
+Sitka has a large population of sea otters, enjoyed on a bear, eagle, and otter excursion.

 The ABC Islands (Admiralty, Baranof, and Chichagof) are home to Alaskan brown bears.
 Brown bears are a cross between grizzly bears and polar bears, which you tell from their size.